Sergiod95/Project_Parcheesi/README.md

 - eliminate(self,color,player): function used inside run_game() in order to follow the rule of eliminating oponent pieces in unsafe spots.

--match_screen(self): runs when the class is initialised, it is used to create the grid for the game.
+- match_screen(self): runs when the class is initialised, it is used to create the grid for the game.

--roll_dice(self,color): the function runs on the function run_game(); it creates the box that tells the player who is playing and creates the numbers from the dice.
+- roll_dice(self,color): the function runs on the function run_game(); it creates the box that tells the player who is playing and creates the numbers from the dice.

--menu_dif(self): runs when the class is initialised; is the first box that ask the player who is playing by picking a color.
+- menu_dif(self): runs when the class is initialised; is the first box that ask the player who is playing by picking a color.

--option(self):runs in menu_dif(); mostly checks the input to make menu_dif() work.
+- option(self):runs in menu_dif(); mostly checks the input to make menu_dif() work.

--win_check( self,current_p):  Runs on the function run_game(); it verefies if the player won the game.
+- win_check( self,current_p):  Runs on the function run_game(); it verefies if the player won the game.

--input_validation(self,player): used to pick the piece that the user wants to move.
+- input_validation(self,player): used to pick the piece that the user wants to move.

 # Class Player
   this is the class that orginise the information of each player and helps the pieces navegate the grid; important variables to consider are the color of the player and the four pieces from the class piece.